amit-dali/minikube/README.md

    --> bash terraform.sh

 Step
 (3) execute shell script deploy.sh from minikube/terraform/scripts/.
 Might need to give execute permission to deploy.sh.
 This is to deploy the AWS resources using terraform.
 Here, I tried to use changes from Main Tasks as part of User Data of EC2.
 User data execution might not work 100%,as due to time limit not able to troubleshoot the issues in the cloud-init logs.
+Pass keypair name only.
-   --> bash deploy.sh
+   --> bash deploy.sh my_key_pair

 Step
 (4) Login in to EC2 lauanched as part ofr Step 3. and execute --> curl -v www.google.com

 Step
 (5) execute shell script destroy.sh from minikube/terraform/scripts/.
 Might need to give execute permission to destroy.sh.
 This is to destroy the AWS resources using terraform.
+Pass keypair name only.
-   --> bash destroy.sh
+   --> bash destroy.sh my_key_pair

  Thank you..!